juliekang/cutebot/README.md

 To run:

-Fill in the BLANKs in lines 6, 9, 10 with your Google developer API key, IRC server, and channel(s) of choice.
-Then <code>node server.js</code>, and you should be good to go!
+Rename `configuration.json.sample` to `configuration.json`, then flesh out with your Google developer API key, IRC server, and channel(s) of choice.
+Then `node server.js`, and you should be good to go!

+Enjoy the Cute!

 Feedback welcome: juliekang@alumni.stanford.edu